Mindfulness for Shyness: Small Skills for Social Steadiness

 Mindful Listening

 Use the other person’s words as your anchor.
-When your mind jumps to “What do I say next?”, return to the last phrase you actually heard.
+When your mind jumps to “What do I say next?”, come back to the last phrase you genuinely heard.
+One pattern we notice is that shy people often do not need a perfect answer; they need one extra second of listening.

 Self-Kindness Phrases